 In 2018, the FDA approved Epidiolex, a CBD-based medicine effective in treating seizures in patients with certain kinds of epilepsy.
 Epidiolex was also granted fast-track status by federal drug regulators before successful trials led to approval last June.
 Unlike Zygel though, the CBD in Epidiolex is extracted from industrial hemp, like most consumer CBD products.

-CBD has long been used informally for treating a variety of health problems, including seizures, pain, anxiety and insomnia.
+CBD has long been used informally for treating a variety of health problems, including seizures, pain, insomnia and CBD for anxiety.
 Likewise, CBD’s cousin tetrahydrocannabinol (THC) has been used to treat nausea, anorexia, pain and glaucoma.
 There is a synthetic THC called dronabinol, sold by prescription under the name Marinol, mainly to treat the effects of cancer therapy.

 There are two ways to create CBD (or other cannabinoids) in a lab.
 The compounds can either be cultured in an organic base like fermenting yeast (biosynthetic), or created using petroleum-based chemicals that simulate the structure of the chemicals in cannabis (synthetic).